IndianBoy42/foryadm/README.md

     </a>
 </p>

-This tool is designed to help you use git more efficiently.
+This tool is designed to help you use yadm more efficiently.
 It's **lightweight** and **easy to use**.

 ### 📥 Installation